0xcert/framework/docs/connectors/ethereum-api.md

 An `asynchronous` class instance `function` which approves a third-party `accountId` to take over a specific `assetId`.
 This function succeeds only when performed by the asset's owner.

 ::: tip
-Only one account per `assetId` can be approved at the same time thus running this function multiple times will override previously set data.
+Only one account per `assetId` can be approved at the same time thus running this function multiple times will override the previously set data.
 :::

 **Arguments:**